DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 - SELF-HEALING WIRELESS COVERAGE
     - When an AP stops functioning, the WLC can increase the transmit power of nearby APs to avoid coverage holes
 - SEAMLESS ROAMING
-    - CLIENTS can roam between APs with no noticeable delay
+    - Clients can roam between APs with no noticeable delay
 - CLIENT LOAD BALANCING
     - If a CLIENT is in range of TWO APs, the WLC can associate the CLIENT with the least-used AP, to balance the load among APs
-- SECURITY / QoS MANAGEMENT
+- SECURITY / QoS management
-    - Central management of SECURITY and QoS policies ensures consistency across the NETWORK
+    - Central management of SECURITY and QoS policies ensures consistency across the network

 ---

 - LIGHTWEIGHT APs can be configured to operate in VARIOUS MODES:
     - LOCAL
-        - This is the DEFAULT mode where the AP offers a BSS (more multiple BSSs) for CLIENTS to associate with
+        - This is the DEFAULT mode where the AP offers a BSS (more multiple BSSs) for clients to associate with

     - FLEXCONNECT
-        - Like a LIGHTWEIGHT AP in LOCAL mode, it offers ONE or MORE BSSs for CLIENTS to associate with
+        - Like a LIGHTWEIGHT AP in LOCAL mode, it offers ONE or MORE BSSs for clients to associate with
-        - HOWEVER, FLEXCONNECT allows the AP to locally SWITCH traffic between the WIRED (TRUNK) and wireless NETWORKS (ACCESS) if the TUNNELS to the WLC go down
+        - HOWEVER, FLEXCONNECT allows the AP to locally SWITCH traffic between the WIRED (trunk) and wireless networks (ACCESS) if the tunnels to the WLC go down

 ![image](https://github.com/psaumur/CCNA/assets/106411237/aa2d7d98-2d6f-46b6-ab38-7acc96c8dc52)

 - SNIFFER
-    - The AP does NOT OFFER a BSS for CLIENTS
+    - The AP does not OFFER a BSS for clients
-    - Dedicated to CAPTURING 802.11 FRAMES and SENDING them to a DEVICE running software such as WIRESHARK
+    - Dedicated to CAPTURING 802.11 frames and SENDING them to a device running software such as WIRESHARK

 - MONITOR
-    - The AP does NOT OFFER a BSS for CLIENTS
+    - The AP does not OFFER a BSS for clients
-    - Dedicated to RECEIVING 802.11 FRAMES to detect ROGUE DEVICES
+    - Dedicated to RECEIVING 802.11 frames to detect rogue devices
-    - If a CLIENT is found to be a ROGUE DEVICE, an AP can send DE-AUTHENTICATION MESSAGES to disassociate the ROGUE DEVICE from the AP
+    - If a CLIENT is found to be a rogue device, an AP can send DE-AUTHENTICATION messages to disassociate the rogue device from the AP

 - ROGUE DETECTOR
     - The AP does not even USE its RADIO
-    - It LISTENS to traffic on the WIRED NETWORK only, but it receives a list of SUSPECTED ROGUE CLIENTS and AP MAC ADDRESSES from the WLC
+    - It LISTENS to traffic on the WIRED network only, but it receives a list of SUSPECTED rogue clients and AP MAC ADDRESSES from the WLC
-    - By LISTENING to ARP MESSAGES on the WIRED NETWORK and correlating it with the information it receives from the WLC, it can DETECT ROGUE DEVICES
+    - By LISTENING to ARP messages on the WIRED network and correlating it with the information it receives from the WLC, it can DETECT rogue devices

 - SE-CONNECT (SPECTRUM EXPERT CONNECT)
-    - The AP does NOT OFFER a BSS for CLIENTS
+    - The AP does not OFFER a BSS for clients
     - Dedicated to RF SPECTRUM ANALYSIS on ALL CHANNELS
-    - It can send information to software such as Cisco Spectrum Expert on a PC to COLLECT and ANALYZE the DATA
+    - It can send information to software such as Cisco Spectrum Expert on a PC to COLLECT and ANALYZE the data

 - BRIDGE / MESH
-    - Like the AUTONOMOUS APs *OUTDOOR BRIDGE* mode, the LIGHTWEIGHT AP can be a DEDICATED BRIDGE between SITES (Example:  over LONG distances)
+    - Like the autonomous APs *OUTDOOR BRIDGE* mode, the LIGHTWEIGHT AP can be a DEDICATED BRIDGE between SITES (Example:  over LONG distances)
     - A MESH can be made between the ACCESS POINTS

 - FLEX PLUS BRIDGE